CH-CLARK/WalletSleuth/README.md

 # WalletSleuth
 Wallet Sleuth is a free tool that aims to quickly identify user cryptocurrency addresses from a variety of wallet applications!
-Wallet Sleuth is made in spare time and out of personal interest.

 ## Usage
 Wallet Sleuth requires three main inputs: Appdata, Output and Wallet Selection.